 Will Jimmy Garoppolo surpass 26 passing TDs this season?

-Doug Kezirian and Joe Fortenbaugh disagree on taking the over for Jimmy Garoppolo's projected 26.5 touchdown passes this year.
+Doug Kezirian and Joe Fortenbaugh disagree on the over/under of 26.5 for Jimmy Garoppolo's projected touchdown passes this year.

 How will the 49ers bounce back from their Super Bowl disappointment?